Baked Goat Cheese Dip

 Why This Recipe Works:

-• SIMPLE TO MAKE – You’ll need just seven simple ingredients plus salt and pepper for this delicious appetizer.
-Easy peasy.
+• SIMPLE TO MAKE – You’ll need just five simple ingredients for this delicious appetizer.
+Easy peasy and absolutely no fuss.

-• IMPRESSIVE FOR GUESTS – This baked goat cheese dip is not only delicious, it’s pretty to look at too with those charred Brussels and bacon on top.
-Great for a Friday happy hour, game days, or a party during the holiday season.
+• IMPRESSIVE FOR GUESTS – This baked goat cheese dip is not only delicious, it’s pretty to look at with those swirls of fig jam and chopped nuts.
+Great for a Friday happy hour, game day, or a party during the holiday season.

 • ADD IT TO A CHEESE PLATTER – Feel free to add this creamy dip to a cheese platter.
 A perfect holiday appetizer!